 IBA's ProteusONE system accelerator is a superconducting synchrocyclotron that produces protons and accelerates them at a kinetic energy of 230MeV.
-This high energy capability opens the possibilities of implementing future innovations, such as ConformalFLASH\, and expands the usage versatility of ProteusONE, from routine clinical treatment to research.
+Furthermore, it has a high current capability, opening the possibility to deliver 360nA at isocenter.
+This paves the way for implementing future innovations, such as ConformalFLASH, and expands the usage versatility of ProteusONE, from routine clinical treatment to research.
 The extraction beam line is made of quadrupoles and slits to deliver a compact beam at the output.
 The last element is an ionization chamber that measures the beam current.

-\ConformalFLASH® & DynamicARC® are registered brands of IBA's Proton Therapy which are currently under research and development.
+^{}ConformalFLASH® & DynamicARC® are registered brands of IBA's Proton Therapy which are currently under research and development.

 ConformalFLASH® and DynamicARC® will be available for sale when regulatory clearance is received.
 Due to a continuous research and development program, IBA reserves the right to make changes in design, technical descriptions, and specifications of its products without prior notice.

 Some features are under development and may be subject to review by competent authorities.